BTCPrivateClassic/BTCPrivateClassic/README.md

 What is BTCPrivate Classic?
 ---------------------------

-[BTCPrivate Classic](https://z.cash/) is an implementation of the "Zerocash" protocol.
+[BTCPrivate Classic](https://btcprivateclassic/) is an implementation of the "Zerocash" protocol.
-Based on Bitcoin's code, Zcash intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
+Based on Zcash's code, BTCPrivate Classic intends to offer a standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 More technical details are available in our [Protocol Specification](https://zips.z.cash/protocol/protocol.pdf).

-This software is the Zcash client.
-It downloads and stores the entire history of Zcash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the BTCPrivate Classic client.
+It downloads and stores the entire history of BTCPrivate Classic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.